kieron-dev/station/README.md

 # eirini-station

-Common pairing environment for the Eirini Project
+Common pairing environment for the Eirini Project.

 # Installation

 ## Prerequisites

-In order to run the eirini-station VM you need to have the following tools installed
+In order to run the eirini-station VM you need to have the following tools installed.

 ### VirtualBox